Olivier-Boudeville/us-common/doc/us-common-technical-manual-english.rst

 - `USConfigServer <https://github.com/Olivier-Boudeville/us-common/blob/master/src/class_USConfigServer.erl>`_: a server (usually a singleton) in charge of **managing all US-level configuration information** on behalf of the other US servers; this comprises the look-up, parsing and checking of the relevant configuration files, the setting of the corresponding information then made available to the rest of the US framework (EPMD port, TCP port range, cookie, execution context, application and log directories, name and scope of registrations, user/group information, etc.)

-- `USScheduler <https://github.com/Olivier-Boudeville/us-common/blob/master/src/class_USScheduler.erl>`_: a server whose purpose is to **schedule any kind of asynchronous, independent tasks** (think: "crontab on steroids"); it allows planning task commands to be issued to actuators one time, multiple ones, or indefinitely, based on user-level periods with various policies, on a best-effort basis yet reliably (proper time and timer management), trying to find a balance between the respect of the requested periodicities and the correction of any delay involved (see also a `corresponding test <https://github.com/Olivier-Boudeville/us-common/blob/master/test/class_USScheduler_test.erl>`_ of it)
+- `USScheduler <https://github.com/Olivier-Boudeville/us-common/blob/master/src/class_USScheduler.erl>`_: a server whose purpose is to **schedule any kind of asynchronous, independent tasks** (think: "crontab on steroids"); it allows planning task commands to be issued to actuators one time, multiple ones, or indefinitely, based on user-level periods with various policies, on a best-effort basis yet reliably (proper time and timer management), trying to find a balance between the respect of the requested periodicities and the correction of any delay incurred (see also a `corresponding test <https://github.com/Olivier-Boudeville/us-common/blob/master/test/class_USScheduler_test.erl>`_ of it)

-- `USTaskRing <https://github.com/Olivier-Boudeville/us-common/blob/master/src/class_USTaskRing.erl>`_: a facility useful to **schedule a set of periodic tasks synchronously** (no overlapping between them) **and uniformly** (as evenly as possible); typically useful to pace regularly a set of actions of indefinite number that are ruled by a common periodicity and/or to share a resource unable to cope with concurrent accesses (ex: a non-reentrant third-party log analysis tool that maintains its own state yet have to operate on a set of virtual hosts)
+- `USTaskRing <https://github.com/Olivier-Boudeville/us-common/blob/master/src/class_USTaskRing.erl>`_: a facility useful to **schedule a set of periodic tasks synchronously** (no overlapping between them) **and uniformly** (as evenly as possible over time); typically useful to pace regularly a set of actions of indefinite number that are ruled by a common periodicity and/or to share a resource unable to cope with concurrent accesses (ex: a non-reentrant third-party log analysis tool that maintains its own opaque state on filesystem, yet have to operate on a set of virtual hosts)